Aetherinox/marked-alert-fa/README.md

 <br />

-To get these icons to display within alerts, utilize [marked](https://www.npmjs.com/package/marked) to convert your markdown.
+To get these icons to display within alerts, you need [marked](https://www.npmjs.com/package/marked) installed to convert your markdown.
 You may use an example similar to the following:

 <br />

 ```md
 # Example